 The input/output control booth is incredibly straightforward, featuring nudge, quantize, and input/output level knobs, as well as a tiny tap tempo button and display.

 The last feature of RMX 1000 is the drum sequencing station.
-It rocks a 5-button X Pad FX section, an overdub button, pitch control, and five selectable drum parts, including roll, kick, snare, clap, and hi-hat.
+It rocks a 5-button X Pad FX section, an overdub button, pitch control, and five selectable drum parts, including roll, kicks, snare, clap, and hi-hat.

 If you need help with connection check how to connect your RMX1000 to your DJ setup.